JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 ## Introduction

-This article is the second part of a tutorial aiming at discovering Svelte while building a game.
+This article is the second part of a tutorial aiming at discovering Svelte[1] while building a game.
 I also wrote a very short post on Svelte and the idea behind this tutorial.
 Below you can find the links to check those posts or other parts of the tutorial.

 - [introduction to Svelte]({{< relref "3_Introduction_to_Svelte.md" >}})
 - [part1: Start of the tutorial: making a Derivative Idle clone with Svelte]({{< relref "3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md" >}})